 Joshua Tree is an iconic spring break destination due to its unique landscape of twisted Joshua trees, massive boulders, and desert vistas.

-Additionally, spring brings wildflower blooms to the desert, creating bursts of color against the iconic desert backdrop.
+These blooms create gorgeous bursts of color against the iconic desert backdrop.

 The clear, dark skies also make it a prime location for stargazing!